 They have a similar function to the kneecap, in that they help leverage these tendons.
 Because of the sesamoids location, and their function being to push the body forward during each step, there’s large amounts of pressure that go through them during every path of our go cycle.

-Sesamoiditis is a condition which causes pain and inflammation at the sesamoids, and it generally causes pain underneath the big toe, or on the bowl of the foot.
+Sesamoiditis is a condition which causes pain and inflammation at the sesamoids, and it generally causes pain underneath the big toe, or on the ball of the foot.
 In some cases, there may be a fracture present, but this is different to sesamoiditis.
 Certain factors make people more at risk of developing sesamoiditis.
 Say some sports particularly, so sports that involve lots of jumping, such as basketball and netball.

 Also dancing, where we’re raising up onto our toes regularly.
 Sprinting is another sport that increases our risk of developing this condition,